bakhtiyor/textmagic-test-task/README.md

     cd textmagic-test-task
     ```

-3. Start the Docker container as a daemon (it would take a bit of time if you're running it for the first time):
+3. Build the Docker container (for the first time only):
     ```bash
-    docker-compose up -d
+    docker-compose up --build
     ```

-4. Run the following command to access the PHP container shell:
+4. Open a new terminal and go to the application directory (where you cloned the project) and run the following command to access the PHP container shell:
     ```bash
     docker-compose exec php-fpm bash
     ```